Bukama/flywaytest/README.md

  GRANT UNLIMITED TABLESPACE TO c##schemauser;
 ```

-# Maven setup
+# _Maven_ setup
-My goal was to define only the general, non-critical database information (e.g. the connection URL) inside the project.
+My goal was to define and store only the general, non-critical database information (e.g. the connection URL) inside the project.

-The user and password of course should not be stored inside the repository at all.
+**Note**: Of course, the user and password should not be stored inside the repository at all!
+Call me lazy that I've done it during the evaluation, after I tried it (successfully) using the CLI.

 # Usage
-To use migrate a database using _Flyway_ and maven on the command line:
+To migrate a database using _Flyway_ and _Maven_ on the command line:

 `mvn flyway:migrate -Dflyway.url=... -Dflyway.user=... -Dflyway.password=...`